-Bug reports may be filed on the issue tracker on the TrustedFirmware.org website.
+Bug reports may be filed on the issue tracker on Github.
 Using this tracker gives everyone visibility of the known issues in TF-A.

 1.4.4 Arm Licensees

 Arm licensees have an additional support conduit - they may contact Arm directly via their partner managers.